 Endurance Training / Events: More than 3 hours

 In addition to the information above, during longer events (3 hours plus) you may also want to include small amounts of protein or fat into your nutrition to support extended muscle use and combat hunger.
-Options are not limited to sweet foods and savoury ideas like pizza breads or baked potatoes can be a welcomed change for the taste buds.
+Options are not limited to sweet foods and savoury ideas like pizza bread or baked potatoes can be a welcomed change for the taste buds.
+Switch your hydration up to PURE Endurance Formula which contains fast absorbing protein.
+If you are prone to cramping you may not be replacing electrolytes lost in sweat efficiently, try PURE Electrolyte Replacement Capsules.

 'Real' food suggestions: